 - The length and height of the respective QT-interval prolongation and characteristic J waves are often proportional to the degree of hypothermia.

 - Corrected QRS/QT has been shown in animal studies to have potential as a novel biomarker for predicting risk of hypothermia-induced cardiac arrest.

 - CXR: aspiration pneumonia and pulmonary oedema are common.

 - Consider any underlying or associated problems - eg, CT scan for possible head injury.

 - This is directed at re-warming, careful patient monitoring and treatment of complications such as cardiac arrhythmias.

-- The patient is given warmed, humidified oxygen, heated intravenous saline and is surrounded by warmed blankets or heat lamps.
+- The patient is given warmed, humidified oxygen, and heated intravenous saline, and is surrounded by warmed blankets or heat lamps.

 - Aggressive management of temperature with faster rather than slow re-warming has been shown to improve the outcome.

 - Immediate attention to airway, breathing and circulation.
 Initiation of cardiopulmonary resuscitation may be required.